haltechco/Coding-Challenges/README.md

 #### Overview

-###### This repository seeks to showcase coding in a combination of Python3 and with future work in C++ and R. The work in C++ and R will be applied to projects in quantitative finance.
-Python will also be used in this research.
+###### This repository seeks to showcase coding in Python and with future work in C++ and R. The intention of learning these languages is to apply to quantitative research works.

 ###### By Harry Akeroyd. eightyeightone@outlook.com